mectx02/msi-ml/README.md

 ## Installation
-First, clone the repository.
-Then, make a build directory.
-Then, issue `cmake ..`, and then finally, `make`.
+It's pretty much a standard CMake build process.
+Clone, cd, make a build directory, call `cmake ..`, then `cmake build`.

 So far, I haven't tested doing an installation to anywhere, but if you copy the final result to `/usr/bin` (or some other directory in your PATH), it should work just fine.